thunderbird/github-action-thunderbird-aaq/README.md

 github action to get all the Thunderbird SUMO forum questions aka Ask a Question or AAQ

 ### 2024-08-21 A better way to open a day's questions (that skips the CSV header row)
+* to skip the CSV header row use the following option: `--headerless-csv-output`
 ```bash
  mlr --csv --headerless-csv-output put -f ../make-question-link.mlr \
 then cut -f link \